Breakthrough nonsurgical treatment for severe gum disease!

 Comparison of different types of severe gum disease treatment

-We are able to achieve full control in nearly all cases using EAPT, which eliminates the need of lasers or traditional periodontal surgery.
+We are able to achieve full control in nearly all cases using EAPT, which eliminates the need for lasers or traditional periodontal surgery.

 EAPT is the most advanced nonsurgical gum treatment in modern dentistry.
 Both laser and periodontal surgery have certain side effects that are eliminated with EAPT gum treatment.